The process of developing and reinforcing zakat management through MOHID Cloud has several purposes and benefits, as follows

 The Holy Quran has mentioned in detail the people who are eligible to receive Zakat.
 The Quran says:

-“The Sadaqat (Alms) are only for the poor, the needy, those who collect them, those whose hearts are to be reconciled, to free the captives and the debtors for the cause of Allah and the travelers, a duty imposed by Allah, Allah is full of knowledge & wisdom.”
+“The Sadaqat (Alms) are only for the poor, the needy, those who collect them, those whose hearts are to be reconciled, to free the captives and the debtors for the cause of Allah and for the travellers, a duty imposed by Allah, Allah is full of knowledge & wisdom.”

 Muslim jurists agreed that Zakat cannot be given to the following people: